Eric-Wiegman/HelloSignExercise/README.md

 5. The PageFactory pattern is used.
 6. This file contains instructions on how to run the test from command line.

+NOTE: With the versions I am using, there is Firefox support up to 35, support for native events up to 34.
+For Chrome, assuming using the ChromeDriver Executable v.
+2.15, then support is only through version 43.0 of Chrome browser.

+As of the current date, Chrome browser's latest stable version is 43.0.2357.130 (Platform version: 6946.63.0) and the latest version of the Firefox browser is 38.0.6.

 4. The following is a general outline of what was automated for TEST Scenario 1:
 ---------------------------------------------------------------------------